f1yn/statman/README.md

 This will attach the memstore output of `some-name` to the output of statman.

-### Command helpers
+### Command helpers and variables

 - `$columns` is available in each `/every` script, and represents the current width of the terminal according to `tput`.
 This is helpful if you want text or elements to change if you decide you want the statman instance to render larger or smaller.
 - `bar [char_width] [percent_as_decimal]` is a progress-bar helper that will render a floating point percentage into a text-based progress bar.
 This is useful for monitoring resources like CPU, memory, or every things like volume.
 My default `/every` scripts have examples of how this is used.
+- `line [character]` will render a line the same width of the terminal, using a specific character
+- `separator` will render a simple dash-based boundary - intended to help make various outputs more distinct

+#### Adding color

+- `co [color_code]` sets the terminal to a 64 color code using the `tput setaf [code]` command.
+If `NO_COLOR` is present in the env, then `co` will do nothing and not alter color codes.
+- `cor` - resets the the terminal color to the default color.
+If `NO_COLOR` is present in the env, then it wont make any changes to output.
+- `$co_label` - Is the variable alias for color code for labels
+- `$co_emphasis` - Is the variable alias for the default color code for emphasis (intended for things like cursors, tallies)
+- `$co_fade` - Is the variable alias for the color codes for faded text (intended for things like separators, boundaries, and less important text)

 ## Security considerations (and other things you should know)
 - `/dev/shm` is a user writable share in most linux distributions.
 When a sub directory is created for the statman init sequence, the directory is created using default folder permissions for that user. **This means that any users belonging to the correct groups, or if user